hrysd/activejob-argument_mask/README.md

 ## Usage

-You can specify job class which mask arguments in configuration.
+Specify the job class whose arguments should be masked.
+In the following example, we are masking the arguments of the job "SensitiveJob".

 - config/application.rb